 Dueling Pianos: On that same note, there are a number of dueling piano bars in Las Vegas that are free to enter – Just pay for drinks!

 Eat Cheap: While everyone else overpays to eat at a restaurant with a celebrity chef’s name on it, you can conserve cash by taking advantage of these cheap eats on the Strip, and these inexpensive dining options downtown.

 Drink Cheap: No, don’t pay $10 for a bottled domestic beer at the casino bar.
 Instead, leverage our guide to find happy hours on Fremont Street and cheap drink deals on the Strip and create your own money-saving pub crawl!

-Take advantage of Freebies: Lastly, we’d also urge you to scope out our rundown of 90+ FREE activities in Vegas.
+Take Advantage of Freebies: Lastly, I’d urge you to scope out our rundown of 90+ FREE activities in Vegas.
 After all, free is cheaper than cheap!

-While it’s getting harder and harder to find affordable things to do in Vegas, hopefully, we were able to help you find an item or two for your itinerary.
+While it’s getting harder and harder to find affordable things to do in Vegas, I hope you found an item or two for your itinerary.
 Despite the bad wrap, Vegas can still be a value destination if you know where to look!

 I’m a former software salesman turned Vegas aficionado.
 While the craps table is my preferred habitat, I pull myself away to explore new attractions, shows, restaurants, and outdoor activities around Las Vegas with the intent of sharing my experiences.

 Ultimately, I just want to help folks plan a better trip and save a few bucks in the process.